SimonADDA/PFR/README.md

 ## Presentation du projet:

+## Installation:

+For PFR.ipynb and AWS service.ipynb: Open the conda terminal in your env:

+    conda install -c conda-forge poppler

 ### Service Ontology:

-For PFR.ipynb: Open the conda terminal in your env:

-    conda install -c conda-forge poppler

 You can now open PFR.ipynb and execute it.